giis-uniovi/retorch/README.md

 - Add the dependency [`io.github.giis-uniovi:retorch-annotations`](https://central.sonatype.com/artifact/io.github.giis-uniovi/retorch-annotations) to the pom.xml of your SUT.
 - Add the annotations to the test classes as indicated below
+- Configure the E2E test suite as indicated below
+- Execute the orchestration tool and generate the pipelining-scripting code
 - [TO-DO]

 ## RETORCH Annotations